-At the center of it all, of course, are Ryuuji, Rose and Eriko – and they’re likable as well.
-Ryuuji finally confronts his breaker nature this week, as the Society’s San Francisco branch sends Biana to examine him.
+At the center of it all, of course, are Ryuuji, Rose, and Eriko—and they’re likable as well.
+Ryuuji finally confronts his breaking nature this week, as the society’s San Francisco branch sends Biana to examine him.

 This involves some fairly cliched embarrassment scenes, but Masato and Mao make these a little funnier than most.
 As you’d expect, it’s only when he engages with Rose that Ryuuji’s “L Levels” go off the charts – makes me wonder if Bianca planned that equipment malfunction all along.

 The prospect of a Level 10 Breaker and a dragon living next door is enough to convince Bianca to move in as Ryuuji’s neighbor and keep the investigation going, but she has another connection – she was saved by Ryuuji’s father from a runaway golem of her own when she was a little girl.
 Indeed, Ryuuji’s parents are the great untapped mystery and plot device in this show – I expect to see a lot more of them in the weeks ahead.

 Dragon Crisis – Episode 9

 Another entertaining, stylish episode of Dragon Crisis this week.
 While this isn’t breaking much new ground, the show just has a certain something I find appealing – a sense of style and slightly offbeat wit.